Frequently asked questions about health insurance coverage options in Michigan

-In most of Michigan, at least four insurers are offering plans for 2021, although there are just two participating insurers in upper Michigan.
+For 2022 coverage, there are ten insurers that offer exchange plans in Michigan.
+And all ten of them will continue to offer coverage in 2023.
+In most of Michigan, at least four insurers are offering plans, although there are just two participating insurers in upper Michigan.

-At the end of the open enrollment period for 2021 coverage, 81% of Michigan’s exchange enrollees were receiving premium subsidies that amounted to an average of $356/month (offsetting the majority of the average full-price premiums, which amounted to about $480/month in Michigan).
+At the end of the open enrollment period for 2022 coverage, 85% of Michigan’s exchange enrollees were receiving premium subsidies that amounted to an average of $390/month (offsetting the majority of the average full-price premiums, which amounted to about $503/month in Michigan).

 Premium subsidies are not available outside the exchange, so purchasing a health insurance policy directly from an insurance company (instead of through the exchange) is generally only a good option for people who know they won’t be eligible for a subsidy.

 Michigan was considered a red state following the 2014 elections, and support for the Affordable Care Act has been mixed.
 But the tide has been turning more recently.
-Following the 2018 election, Michigan’s state legislature is still GOP-dominated, but the margins are much smaller than they were.
-And Democrats were elected to serve as governor, secretary of state, and attorney general.
+Michigan’s state legislature is still GOP-dominated, but the margins are much smaller than they were.
+And in the 2018 election, Democrats were elected to serve as governor, secretary of state, and attorney general.

 Sens.
 Carl Levin and Debbie Ann Stabenow, both Democrats, voted in favor of the Affordable Care Act in 2010.
 Levin retired in January 2015 and was replaced by U.S. Rep. Gary Peters, a Democrat.
 Peters voted for the ACA in the House in 2010.